-However, if you can physically access the switch, you can press a button on the front panel to reset the switch to factory default settings but maintain the registration status:
+Note: If you can physically access the switch, you can reset the switch to factory default settings but maintain the registration status by pressing the multi-function Reset button on the front panel for more than 5 seconds but less than 10 seconds.

-- Model GS724TPv2.
-Press the dual-function Factory Defaults button for more than one second but less than 10 seconds.
-(Do not press the button for more than 10 seconds!) - Model GS724TPP.
-Press the multi-function Reset button for more than five seconds but less than 10 seconds.
 (Do not press the button for more than 10 seconds!)